mcneel/developer.rhino3d.com/_guide_topics/cpp/adding_online_help_to_your_plugin.md

 ## Plugin Support

-You can add your plug-in to Rhino's *Help* > *Plug-ins* menu by overriding the following two virtual functions:
+You can add your plugin to Rhino's *Help* > *Plug-ins* menu by overriding the following two virtual functions:

-1. `CRhinoPlugIn::AddToPlugInHelpMenu`: Called by Rhino to determine if the plug-in name should be added to the Rhino *Help* > *Plug-ins* menu.
+1. `CRhinoPlugIn::AddToPlugInHelpMenu`: Called by Rhino to determine if the plugin name should be added to the Rhino *Help* > *Plug-ins* menu.
-1. `CRhinoPlugIn::OnDisplayPlugInHelp`: Called by Rhino if `CRhinoPlugIn::AddToPlugInHelpMenu` returns true and the menu item associated with this plug-in is selected.
+1. `CRhinoPlugIn::OnDisplayPlugInHelp`: Called by Rhino if `CRhinoPlugIn::AddToPlugInHelpMenu` returns true and the menu item associated with this plugin is selected.

 Details on both of these virtual function can be found in *rhinoSdkPlugIn.h*.